 Compete Competence Previous Subsequent

 nce code descriptor courses/modules courses/modules

 digital tools and

 algorithms when

 working with data

-obtained from various sources in order to use
+obtained from various

+sources in order to use

 the information

 efficiently to solve

 problems, evaluate

 information, its

-reliability, build logical conclusions on the basis
+reliability, build logical

+conclusions on the basis

-of incoming information and data
+of incoming information

+and data

-Able to analyse non- standard situations of Dhilosophy of law
+Able to analyse non- B

-GPC-1. law enforcement Philosophy of law Research work
+GDG 4 standard situations of Philosophy of law Research work

-GPC-1.
-History and methodology Teaching Internship
+GPC-1. law enforcement History and methodology Teaching Internship

-practice and propose optimal solutions. of legal science
+practice and propose of legal science

+optimal solutions.

 Independently able to

 prepare expert legal

-opinions and carry out
+GPC-2. opinions and carry out Teaching Internship

-GPC-2. examination of Teaching Internship
+examination of

 normative (individual)

 legal acts.

-Independently able to
+Independently able to December de

-prepare legal documents Research work
+GPC-5. prepare legal documents Research work

-GPC-5. and draft normative Teaching Internship
+and draft normative Teaching Internship

-(individual) legal acts. reaching internship
+(individual) legal acts.

-Able to teach legal

-disciplines on a high
+Able to teach legal disciplines on a high

 theoretical and

 methodological level in

 PC-1. the fields of: vocational Teaching Internship

-101. training, secondary
+PC-1. training, secondary reaching internship

 vocational and higher

 education, further

 education.

 Able to conduct scientific

-200 research in the field of
+research in the field of

 PC-2. law in a qualified Research work

 manner.

-nnetence matrix of the higher educa
+75 hatanca matrix of the higher educa

-^{} To be filled in according to the competence matrix of the higher education programme.
+\ To be filled in according to the competence matrix of the higher education programme.